 It now takes only 35 minutes to get to from Doolin to Inis Mor.
 Doolin Ferry Co. operates the largest and fastest ferry fleet from Doolin.
-We sail daily from March to early November direct, at 10:00 and 14:30 (indirect at 11:00 & 13:00).
+We sail daily from March to early November at 10:00 and 14:30 (9:00am & 11:00am June 3rd to August 27th only).
 We sail from Inis Mor to Doolin at 10:45 and 16:00 every day.

 The Aran Islands are one of the last places in Ireland that have preserved the Irish language.
 Life on the Aran Islands is traced back to 4000 B.C.
 Ancient Christian and Celtic ruins and neolithic tombs such as the mighty Dun Aonghasa and Na Seacht d’Teampaill are evidence of this.
 Don’t forget that a visit to the Aran Sweater Market in Kilronan or local craft shop is a must.
 You can take home your very own Gensaí Arainn which never goes out of fashion.
 In summary Irish culture is alive and well on Inis Mór with nightly music sessions in the island pubs.